CIA Leak Fast Facts

 January 28, 2003 - In his State of the Union speech, President Bush says, "The British government has learned that Saddam Hussein recently sought significant quantities of uranium from Africa."

-June 12, 2003 - According to the New York Times, a conversation takes place between Vice President Dick Cheney and his Chief of Staff Scooter Libby about the identity of Valerie Plame.
+June 12, 2003 - According to the New York Times, a conversation takes place between Vice President Dick Cheney and Libby, his chief of staff, about the covert identity of Valerie Plame, who happened also to be Wilson's wife.

-June 23, 2003 - According to 2007 testimony by Judith Miller of the New York Times, the date when Libby revealed to her that the wife of former Ambassador Joseph Wilson may have worked for the CIA.
+June 23, 2003 - According to 2007 testimony by Judith Miller of the New York Times, the date when Libby revealed to her that Wilson's wife may have worked for the CIA.

 July 6, 2003 - Wilson's editorial piece appears in the New York Times: "What I Didn't Find in Africa."

-July 11, 2003 - Karl Rove, President George W. Bush's top political adviser, tells Time reporter Matthew Cooper that former US Ambassador Joseph Wilson's wife "apparently works at the CIA on WMD issues," according to an e-mail Cooper sends to his editor.
+July 11, 2003 - Karl Rove, President Bush's top political adviser, tells Time reporter Matthew Cooper that Wilson's wife "apparently works at the CIA on WMD issues," according to an e-mail Cooper sends to his editor.

 July 13, 2003 - Cooper's "A Question of Trust" is posted on Time magazine's website.
 The article about President Bush's 2003 State of the Union speech includes named sources as Libby, Wilson, Plame's superior Alan Foley, and former State Department proliferation expert Greg Thielmann.

-July 14, 2003 - Robert Novak's Chicago Sun-Times column names Wilson's wife, Valerie Plame, as a CIA operative.
+July 14, 2003 - Robert Novak's Chicago Sun-Times column names Plame as a CIA operative.
 He lists two senior administration officials as sources.
-(At the time, Robert Novak also works at CNN.)
+(At the time, Novak also works at CNN.)

 September 2003 - The Justice Department launches a full criminal investigation into the leak, an aggravated felony punishable by up to ten years in prison and a $10,000 fine.